Long-term renting solutions if you are living with someone

 If you and your partner can agree who should stay in the home then one contract-holder may be able to transfer the joint contract into the sole name of the other.
 Not all occupation contracts can be transferred.
 The right to transfer the contract to a co-habitee (providing they live with the contract-holder as if they were a spouse or civil partner) is a fundamental term of all secure contracts .
 If you have a standard contract, check the terms of the contract to see if it can be transferred.
 If your contract says that it can be transferred with the landlord’s consent, the landlord can only refuse if there is a good reason.
 Check whether your contract says you can transfer, or get help.

 If you and your partner can’t agree who will stay in the home, then you will have to settle the issue in court.
 The decisions the court can make will depend on your circumstances, for example your finances, whether you have alternative accommodation, and whether you have children.

-If you decide to go to court, the court may decide to transfer the tenancy from a joint to a sole tenancy in either you or your partner’s name.
+If you decide to go to court, the court may decide to transfer the contract from a joint to a sole contract in either you or your partner’s name.
 In some cases, the court will order compensation to be paid to the partner who leaves the home if they consider that person has lost out financially because of the transfer.

 I am neither the sole or joint contract-holder

 If you are neither the sole or joint contract-holder, and your partner is the contract-holder and wants you to leave, you don’t have any automatic rights to stay.

 If the sole contract-holder leaves, or gives notice, in nearly all cases the occupation contract will come to an end and the co-habiting non-contract-holder will have to leave.
 However, in most cases your landlord will have to get a court order for possession, so you should receive a letter detailing the date you have to leave.